-Graduate Entry LLB GE LLB
+The Graduate Entry LLB enables you to:

-North American Applicants
+North American applicants

 For applicants that have studied for their degree in North America, we usually require a GPA of at least 3.0 on a 4.0 scale.

-In reaching our selection decisions we will take account of:
+In reaching our selection decisions, we will take account of:

 Applicants whose first language is not English should hold the following qualifications:

-The way that you apply may vary depending on the length of your course at City, there are different rules for:
+The way that you apply may vary depending on the length of your course.
+There are different rules for:

 For more information see our main Visa page.